Advertisement

 • 1 1/2 cups chocolate chips, chopped white or dark chocolate, candy bars, dried fruit, or a mix thereof (with the dried fruit, a mix with chocolate is best or the sweetness of the fruit will be overwhelming)

-• icing sugar, to finish
+• Icing sugar, to finish

 Instructions

 • Heat the oven to 350 degrees.
-Line the bottom of a 9-by-13-inch baking tray (a quarter sheet pan or cake pan is fine) with parchment paper (if using a cake pan, hang the parchment over the sides so the bars are easier to remove).
+Line the bottom of a 9-x-13-in. baking tray (a quarter sheet pan or cake pan is fine) with parchment paper (if using a cake pan, hang the parchment over the sides so the bars are easier to remove).
 Lightly coat the sides with nonstick spray.

 • Combine the flour, salt, and sugar in the bowl of a food processor.
 Cut the butter into chunks, and add it to the bowl, then run the machine until the mixture forms large clumps—that’s right, just keep running it; it might take another 30 seconds for it to come together, but it will.
-Transfer the dough clumps to the prepared baking pan and press them evenly across the bottom and 1/4 inch up the sides.
+Transfer the dough clumps to the prepared baking pan and press them evenly across the bottom and 1/4 in. up the sides.
 Bake for 15 to 20 minutes, until very pale golden.

 • Meanwhile, prepare the filling.
 Melt your butter in a medium saucepan over medium heat.
 Continue to cook the butter, stirring frequently, until golden brown bits form at the bottom, about 5 minutes.
 Remove from the heat and stir in the sugars and salt.
 Let cool for 5 to 10 minutes, then whisk in the eggs, one at a time, and the vanilla, and stir in the oats, coconut (if using), and chocolate, fruit, and/or candy.